whoisterencelee/wordsharer.com/wordsharer-v2.md

       - addwidget can give precise location
         - [ ] make the widget above line and have a small logo
       - linewidget allow longer annotation that doesn't block

+Maybe the question is markup annotation vs html annotation?
+The model should follow how people edit articles, they use a red marker and circle the issue and write a small explaination on the side.

+~~this is to be deleleted~~ // because it is just an example //

+Comments are a little different.

+Maybe in the editor when you delete, the

 - [ ] ** update highlight **
   - prose has a showdiff method which is used to show changes before commit
   - [ ] borrow this and allow showing diffs between commits
   - [ ] find out the last commit of this user as the original text
 - [ ] vim keymap
+- [ ] local storage for offline/disconnect recovery

 ## Propagation